redhat-developer/odo/README.md

 ### Overview

-`odo`  is a fast, iterative, and straightforward CLI tool for developers who write, build, and deploy applications on Kubernetes and OpenShift.
+`odo` is a fast, and iterative CLI tool for developers who write, build, and deploy applications on Kubernetes and OpenShift.

 Why use `odo`?